 |Park Description:|| |

-The Mossy Glen trail bridge is still out, with rebuilding in the planning stages.
-Other trail bridges in the park have been rebuilt with the help of Trail Conference donors and volunteers.
+The Mossy Glen trail bridge is rebuilt and open.
+All trail bridges in the park have been rebuilt since Hurricane Irene with the help of Trail Conference donors and volunteers.

 The 21,096-acre Minnewaska State Park Preserve was once the site of two mountaintop hotels.
 Many of the scenic trails and historic carriageways wind their way around two "sky lakes."
 Lake Minnewaska and Lake Awosting are the centerpieces of the park preserve, from which most other scenic attractions can be reached.
 These lakes are well known for the exceptional clarity of their water and their aquamarine color.
 Both lakes are set into white conglomerate cliffs and encircled with carriageways that provide ready access to many views.